01 of 10

 Kala and Ta Nui: 125 Feet

 Tied with Ko'okiri is Kala and Ta Nui also in Orlando and also at Universal Orlando Resort.
-On this slide, twin trap doors plunge two guests down clear, intertwining tubes, through many twists and sharp turns, before sending them splashing into the turquoise waters below.
-The ride opened on the same day as Ko'okiri on the same faux volcano mountain.Continue to 4 of 10 below.
+On these slides, which also include launch capsules with trap doors, guests plunge down clear, intertwining tubes, through many twists and sharp turns, before sending them splashing into the turquoise waters below.
+As with the Ko'okiri Body Plunge, Kala and Ta Nui are located in the centerpiece mountain at Volcano Bay.Continue to 4 of 10 below.

 04 of 10